captionpoint/captionpoint-plays/INTIMATE-APPAREL.md

 Something is wrong.
 ---
 ## ESTHER:
 No. Nothing.
-(Esther sits on the edge of Mrs. Van Buren's bed.
-She carefully refolds the lace, attempting to bold back tears, but they come anyway)
 ---
 ## MRS. VAN BUREN:
 Esther, what is it?
 ---
 ## ESTHER:
 The other day George asked me to read a letter.
+---
 I took it in my hand and I lied.
+---
 I lie every day.
+---
 And I'm a Christian woman.
-(Mrs. Van Buren takes Esther's hand and sits down on the bed next to her.)
 ---
 ## MRS. VAN BUREN:
 We do what we must, no?
+---
 We are ridiculous creatures sometimes.
-(A moment.)
-46
 ---
 ## ESTHER:
 Do you love Mr. Van Buren?
 ---
 ## MRS. VAN BUREN:
+I am a married women,
+---
-I am a married women, such a question is romantic.
+such a question is romantic.
 ---
 ## ESTHER:
 But I fear my love belongs someplace else.